sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/README.md

 #### First assignment is Definition

-Certain languages (eg. Python or Matlab) do not have special syntactic forms for introducing variables.
+Certain languages (Python, MATLAB etc.) do not have special syntactic forms for introducing variables.
 Instead the first assignment of a variable is considered to be its definition, and all further ones are references.
 To support this in our DSL you can can mark a `@definition` as a 'def_ref'.